Reynau/fullstack-nanodegree-vm/vagrant/logs/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+## Design

+The script has been designed to be simple and easy to understand.
+Each question is answered in a continuous block of code, identified by a comment, without being merged with other questions code, improving readability.

+A function named `printExerciceOutput` has been defined to facilitate the queries outputting and to remove code duplication.

 ## Requirements

 - [Vagrant](https://www.vagrantup.com/)